-Marking the centenary of the death of one of the Highlands’ greatest songwriters and Skye’s most famous daughter, this documentary pays tribute to Mary MacPherson – better known as Mairi Mhor nan Oran – who enjoyed an almost legendary reputation in her native island through her fierce support of the late 19th century land reform movement.
+Marking the centenary of the death of one of the Highlands’ greatest songwriters and Skye’s most famous daughter, this documentary for BBC Radio Scotland pays tribute to Mary MacPherson – better known as Mairi Mhor nan Oran – who enjoyed an almost legendary reputation in her native island through her fierce support of the late 19th century land reform movement.

 A plain-speaking critic of the Highland Clearances, many of her songs deal directly with the crofters’ struggles and her committed identification with their cause won her a lasting and cherished place in the hearts of Gaels.
 With her songs still widely sung today, this documentary offers an evocative insight into, and assessment of, the life and work of Big Mary Of The Songs.

-Featuring contributions from leading writers, artistes and cultural commentators including John McGrath, Prof Donald Meek, Dr Ewen Cameron and Aonghas Dubh MacNeacall, the programme was an in-house BBC Scotland production, devised and researched by Liza Mulholland and produced by husband, Bruce MacGregor.
+The programme features contributions from leading writers, artistes and cultural commentators including John McGrath, Prof Donald Meek, Dr Ewen Cameron and Aonghas Dubh MacNeacall,